Green light for Next Gen

 Gove also announced that the Department for Education was opening a consultation on withdrawing the existing ICT curriculum from September of this year in a move to place further emphasis on computer sciences.
 He stressed that technology in schools would "no longer be micromanaged by Whitehall" and teachers would be given freedom over what they taught.

 This week's announcements are a big win for the Next Gen campaign which has been working hard to emphasise the importance of computer programming skills alongside subjects such as maths and science in schools.
-You can read more on our reaction to the government announcements here.

 Find out why we need to teach our children computer science - and not just ICT.